RaphAllier/Times-Up/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+In order to update the version displayed on the link above/
+- run `ng build --prod --output-path docs --base-href /Times-up/`
+- make a copy of docs/index.html and name it docs/404.hmtl
+- Commit changes

 ## Running unit tests